GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

 Outputing reservoir Statistics
 ---------------------------------

-In order to output partitioning of co2 mass, we use reservoir statistics.
-This is done by defining a `Task`, with `flowSolverName` pointing to the dedicated solver and `computeRegionStatistics` set to 1 to compute statistics by regions.
+In order to output partitioning of co2 mass, we use reservoir statistics implemented in GEOSX.
+This is done by defining a `Task`, with
+`flowSolverName` pointing to the dedicated solver and `computeRegionStatistics` set to 1 to compute statistics by regions.
 The `setNames` field is set to 3 as it is its attribute tag in the input *vtu* mesh.